Sejalnh/Sejalnh/README.md

 <pre>
-💻 I am a Software Engineer at UKG and previously at Dell Technologies 👨‍💻 Currently I am working on the People Faric Eventing Team 📚 I have a BSc in Computer Science from Florida International University 🌟 Main languages: Java, Python
+💻 I am a Software Engineer at UKG and previously at Dell Technologies 👨‍💻 Currently I am working on the People Fabric Eventing Team 📚 I have a BSc in Computer Science from Florida International University 🌟 Main languages: Java, Python
 </pre>